4.8 on

 Insurance and Safety Van Build Resources You Should Read Before You Start

-If you’d rather skip the trial and error and talk through your own van build tools and layout with a pro, contact us.
-We’ll help you map out a build that really fits how you travel.
+If you’d rather skip the trial and error and talk through your own van build tools and layout with a pro, contact The Vansmith team.
+We’ll help you map out a build that really fits how you travel, whether you’re dreaming of a simple weekender or a fully featured DUO camper van layout with more storage and power.

 Then go back to your saved posts, videos, and guides with fresh eyes.
 You’ll see new ideas in those same tools once you’ve lived in your own van for a while.
 You’ll be able to refine your build into a setup that truly fits the way you travel.